chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

 > The extension has a dependency on the [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) so you don't have to install it twice.

-2. In the `ConfigureServices` method of `Startup.cs`, register the [default](https://www.nuget.org/packages/Swashbuckle.AspNetCore.SwaggerGen) Swagger generator and then add the Conventional Routing Swagger generator.
+2. In the `ConfigureServices` method of `Startup.cs`, register the [default](https://www.nuget.org/packages/Swashbuckle.AspNetCore.SwaggerGen) Swagger generator and then the Conventional Routing Swagger generator.
     ```csharp
     using Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting;
     ```